neutronimaging/ToFImaging/README.md

 For a detailed guide of how to use this package please visit https://neutronimaging.github.io/ToFImaging/.

-For questions please contact matteo.busi@psi.ch or anders.kaestner@psi.ch
+For questions please contact matteo.busi@psi.ch or anders.kaestner@psi.ch or use the issue box https://github.com/neutronimaging/ToFImaging/issues

 # How to Install
 The package can be installed via pip using the command: